BigMurph619/Emerald-Murphmon/readme.md

 # Settings

-Use a 60% level boost to Foe and Wild Pokemon instead of 50%.
+Kaizo/Survival Emerald should use a 60% level boost to Foe and Wild Pokemon instead of 50%.
 The Randomizer program has a hard limit of 50%, thus a workaround is required to reach 60%:
 First load the vanilla Emerald ROM (or patched ROM) and apply this settings string:

-321WRIEEjL8AP8AAgGRAAKeBhsECQEACQACCQAuEgAAAAAABBC45ATkAYoICTIGBAIyHwUYC0VtZXJhbGQgKFUpIXdWCuPDOIo=
+321AAgEAQT8AP8AAgEEAAEeRAABFAAAFABABAABAAAAAAAAAAAAuAS4AQAICTIGBAAyAAIAC0VtZXJhbGQgKFUpunJmsePDOIo=

 Click "Randomize (Save)".
 This is your new "Source ROM" Now you have a ROM ready to use the Murphmon setting strings below